-Prerequisite: Successful completion of US History 1 and AP US Government and Politics application is required.
+Prerequisite: Successful completion of US History 1.

 Following the national College Board Advanced Placement curriculum, AP United States Government and Politics introduces students to key political ideas, institutions, policies, interactions, roles, and behaviors that characterize the political culture of the United States.
 The course examines politically significant concepts and themes, through which students learn to apply disciplinary reasoning to assess the causes and consequences of political events, and interpret data to develop evidence-based arguments